 Tips for Proper Healing:

-1. Follow your board-certified plastic surgeon’s instructions.
+1. Follow your board-certified Cosmetic Surgeon’s instructions.

 2. Avoid strenuous activities to minimize stress on stitches.